colvyn01/vortex/README.md

 ### Default Security (No Flags)

-When run with `vortex --start` only:
+When run with `vortex start` only:

 - No encryption: Traffic visible to anyone on the network
 - No authentication: Anyone with the URL can upload/download